Additively stable sets, critical sets for the 3k-4 theorem in $\mathbb{Z}$ and $\mathbb{R}$: Additively left-stable sets in

-As in the continuous setting, we shall describe additively left stable sets $B$ by giving an upper bound for $|B\cap[0,x]|$.
+As in the continuous setting, we shall give an upper bound for $|B\cap[0,x]|$ for additively left stable sets $B$.
 For this purpose, we need a discrete analog of Ruzsa's inequality.
 Such a result was given by Grynkiewicz in \cite{Gr20}.